BattModels/Diffthermo_OCV_paper/README.md

 data_for_manuscripts: contains all source code & run results for the paper "Open-Circuit Voltage Models Should Be Thermodynamically Consistent".

 pybamm_OCV_functions: contains all the 12 fitted thermodynamically consistent OCV functions, implemented in PyBamm.
+You can get your OCV model in **Matlab** by running the fitting process and check the output file `fitted_ocv_functions.m`.

 ## Cite this work